-- □ typeName: Name used to register the type in the wire.
-If this parameter is not provided, a default one is assigned (see default values in Appendix C). - keyName: List of fields of a data type that will be marked as key (see Lessons 5 and 6 of the Chapter 4, Tutorial). - □ domainParticipantQoSProfile: Fully qualified name (Library::Profile) that will be used as a QoS profile when creating the DomainParticipant.
+- typeName: Name used to register the type in the wire.
+If this parameter is not provided, a default one is assigned (see default values in Appendix C). - keyName: List of fields of a data type that will be marked as key (see Lessons 5 and 6 of the Chapter 4, Tutorial). - domainParticipantQoSProfile: Custom Security Profile or fully qualified name (Library::Profile) that will be used as a QoS profile when creating the DomainParticipant.
 If there is an existing DomainParticipant in the same domain ID using a different domainParticipantQoSProfile, a new DDS DomainParticipant will be created using the provided QoS profile.
-Creating many different DDS DomainParticipants may affect the performance.3 - ❑ dataWriterQoSProfile: Fully qualified name (Library::Profile) that will be used as a QoS profile when creating the DataWriter.
+Creating many different DDS DomainParticipants may affect the performance.3 - dataWriterQoSProfile: Custom Security Profile or fully qualified name (Library::Profile) that will be used as a QoS profile when creating the DataWriter.